Statutory requirements

 Responsibilities

-- Contracting Officers: Ensure inclusion of subcontracting plan requirements in solicitations and enforce compliance.
+- Contracting Officers: Ensure inclusion and enforcement of subcontracting plan requirements, determine applicability, and monitor compliance.

-- Contractors: Submit, negotiate, and comply with subcontracting plans; ensure timely payment to small business subcontractors; maintain good faith efforts.
+- Contractors: Submit and adhere to acceptable subcontracting plans, ensure timely payment to small business subcontractors, and maintain good faith efforts.

 Practical Implications